 2/ The 10 year resident permit is a right for the member of the family

-Even if they are not granted the refugee status by virtue of the family unit principle, your husband or wife can benefit from a carte de séjour (residence permit) valid for 10 years.
+Even if they are not granted the refugee status, your husband or wife can benefit from a carte de séjour (residence permit) valid for 10 years.
 You have to have been married before the granting of the refugee status.
 Children must be under 19 years old.

 5/ Social rights